May 2026: We are continuing a major code rewrite. Please contact us if you find issues. Thank you.

 Clay Stiffness

 In ceramics, clays exhibit plasticity in accordance with their recipe but also the water content.
-The stiffness considered correct varies for different types of forming methods.
+Each types of forming method has an ideal combination of stiffness and plasticity.

 Key phrases linking here: clay stiffness - Learn more